💻PROJECT #1.1: Recipe Website

 The website will consist of a main index page which will have links to a few recipes.
 The website won’t look very pretty by the time you’ve finished, unless you’re into brutalist web design, that is.

-1. Go to the CS1 Project 1.1 assignment on Blackbaud and follow the provided GitHub Classroom link.
+1. Go to the CS1 Project 1.1 assignment on Blackbaud and follow the link to the HTML/CSS/JS template.

 ⚠️ Always remember to commit changes after every coding session!

-3. When your project is complete, submit the link to your repository in the CS1 Project 1.1 assignment on Blackbaud.
+5. When your project is complete, submit the link to your repository page in the CS1 Project 1.1 assignment on Blackbaud.

 Instructions & Requirements